pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 I very much enjoy the “Dig Deeper” section of each exercise, and for this one, I noticed that the solution by `bobahop` actually [iterated over runes](https://exercism.org/tracks/go/exercises/nucleotide-count/approaches/switch-statement) (`for _, r := range s`) and even outperformed mine in microbenchmarks.

 This was unexpected.
-Had I been lied to by stranger on Reddit?
+Had I been lied to by a stranger on Reddit?

 I had assumed that rune iteration, which involves decoding UTF-8 characters, would incur more overhead than raw byte iteration.
 I knew my solution was also slower due to checking the existence of a key instead of using a `switch` statement, but I also tried `bobahop`’s solution with byte iteration, and found it performed worse than his original version, as he states on the exercism page.